tattwadarshi/Improved-Hybrid-Feature-Selection-Techniques/README.md

 ## Important Note

-In all feature selection procedures, it is good practice to select the features by examining only the training set.
+* In all feature selection procedures, it is good practice to select the features by examining only the training set.
 And this is to avoid overfit.
-You have to separate train and test sets first before going for feature selection
+You have to separate train and test sets first before going for feature selection.

-To speed things up it is recommended to apply some quick filter methods of feature selection at the initial stage right after train_test_split.
-We do the following
+* In practice, feature selection should be done after data pre-processing.
+So ideally, all the categorical variables are encoded into numbers, and then you can assess how deterministic they are of the target.

-* Remove constant, quasi-constand and duplicated features.
+* To speed things up it is recommended to apply some quick filter methods of feature selection at the initial stage right after train_test_split.
+We do the following: Remove constant, quasi-constand and duplicated features.

 ### Recursive feature addition